Six Nations Championship 2020 odds

-England are likely to start the 2020 Six Nations as favourites, regardless of the outcome at the 2019 World Cup.
+England are likely to start the 2020 Six Nations as favourites.

 Ireland were disappointing in the 2019 Six Nations and will be looking to up their game in 2020.
 The Irish were expected to challenge strongly for both the Championship and Grand Slam in 2019 but finished in third place having suffered defeats at home to England and away to Wales.

 With a trip to Twickenham in their 2020 Six Nations calendar, Ireland know if they win that match, the Six Nations Championship will be back within reach but it’s a big ask.

 Unfortunately for the Italians, they already look the strong favourites to pick up the Wooden Spoon in last place, leaving France and Scotland to battle it out to win the title of ‘best of the rest’.
 Italy have such a poor record in the Six Nations and the fact they failed to win a single point in the 2019 edition, does not bode well for their 2020 Six Nations campaign.